 (1) The rules of play are as defined in the L.T.A.
 Handbook.
 The home team must supply four new balls per court.

-(9) Ties are resolved, where necessary, by first counting matches won throughout the season, then sets won, then sets lost, then head-to-head results.
+(6) End of season league ties are resolved by first counting matches won throughout the season, then matches lost, then head-to-head results will decide the winner.

 ARRANGEMENT OF MATCHES